 - Flatbed plotter

 Graphic or design type plotters focus on quality.
-You will find they only use an inkjet process and have more colors and kinds of ink.
+You will find these are only inkjet plotters which tend to have different colors and kinds of ink.
 These plotters use UV, neon, or sublimation ink.
 They also print on larger sizes (44-64 inches) and use more media types than engineering plotters.

 Flatbed type plotters focus on media types.
 These type use the larges sizes (98 inches) and different media types.
-You will find they use an inkjet process and have good print quality.
+You will find they use an inkjet technology and have excellent print quality.
 They also use more colors and different ink (UV) than engineering plotters.

 Flatbed plotters differ from other type plotters in the substrates they use.
-For example, flatbed plotters can print on glass and wood panels.
+For example, flatbed plotters can print on a flat surface such as glass or wood panels.

-You can see plotters have improved and diversified since their implementation in the 1950s.
-They are capable of much more than engineering drawings and topographical maps.
+You can see plotters available today have improved and diversified since their implementation in the 1950s.
+They are capable of much more than technical diagrams, CAD drawings and topographical maps.

 Plotters range from personal to industrial use.
 If you want to do crafts or start a business there are many plotters which will suit your needs.